ELIZABETH ALARCON - FEATURED IMAGE - You Gotta Keep 'Em Separated

 Having separate personal and business accounts might save you time and aggravation if and when the government audits your business.
 Because it's more simple to follow the regulations if you keep personal and company accounts separate.

-Remember that auditors will examine not just your financial records but also supporting documents like tax returns, business reports, and other paperwork.
-If you keep personal and business finances distinct, it'll be much simpler to submit your costs connected with your company.
+Remember that auditors will examine your financial records and supporting documents like tax returns, business reports, and other paperwork.
+If you keep personal and business finances distinct, submitting your costs connected with your company will be much simpler.

 Furthermore, you won't be able to utilize your company account to pay for personal expenditures since separate accounts are maintained for business and personal funds.